alexspurling/blog/_posts/2024-03-31-wakeboard.md

 # Wakeboard

-Wakeboard is a custom PCB I designed which holds an ESP32 S3 and an accelerometer.
+Wakeboard is a custom PCB I designed which combines an ESP32 S3 and an accelerometer.
 It's designed to sit on top of my washing machine and alert me when a washing cycle is complete.
 I also designed a custom 3D printed case for it.

 ![Wakeboard photo 1]({{site.baseurl}}/assets/images/Wakeboard1.jpg)